nmcl/sandbox/Arjuna/README.md

-Contains the original FTP-able source for Arjuna that we (the Newcastle University Arjuna project team) made available back in 1991.
+This repository contains the original FTP-able source for Arjuna that we (the Newcastle University Arjuna project team) made available back in 1991.

 Various versions are within the versions subdirectory.